line/abc-virtual-background-maker/README.md

 │   │   ├── 02.jpg
 ```

-With above structure, if you want to override `defaultInputFields` for specific theme, you can add `inputFields` value in `app.config.json` under each `theme` node as below.
+With above structure, let say you want to override `themes` node for `office` theme.
+If you want to override `defaultInputFields` for specific theme, you can add `inputFields` value in `app.config.json` under each `theme` node as below.

 ```json
 {